-In principle, sending a UDP datagram to a broadcast address is just a matter of replacing the IPv4 destination node address by 255.255.255.255, however broadcasting permission is disabled by default on sockets, so it must be explicitly enabled before datagrams are actually sent.
+In principle, sending a UDP datagram to a broadcast address is just a matter of replacing the IPv4 destination node address by 255.255.255.255.255.
+Yet there's a detail, the broadcasting permission is disabled by default on sockets, so it must be explicitly enabled before datagrams are actually sent.

-In Java the setBroadcast(boolean on) method of the DatagramSocket class can be used with a true argument to enable it.
+In Java language, the setBroadcast(boolean on) method of the DatagramSocket class can be used with a true argument to enable it.

-In C, the already known setsockopt() function achieves the same purpose, in this case optname is SO\BROADCAST, optval a pointer to a caller defined integer with the value one to enable and optlen the size of an integer.
-A full sample of use is:
+In C language, the already mentioned setsockopt() function achieves the same purpose, in this case optname is SO_BROADCAST, optval a pointer to a caller defined integer with the value one to enable, and optlen the size of an integer.
+A full example of use is:

-int val=1; setsockopt (s, SOL\SOCKET, SO\BROADCAST, (char \)&val, sizeof(val));
+int val=1; setsockopt (s, SOL_SOCKET, SO_BROADCAST, (char )&val, sizeof(val));